ZoneMinder/mlapi/README.md

 =============
 - I use  [cvlib](https://github.com/arunponnusamy/cvlib) by @arunponnusamy - easy to use wrapper for object detection
 - Flask/Flask_restful for the API gateway
-- TinyDB with SHA256 for password encryption
+- TinyDB with bcrypt for password encryption
 - flask_jwt_extended for JWT based access tokens

 Why